Show of Peace Concert: Overview

 The International Show of Peace Concert was scheduled to be held during the week of the 40th anniversary of Earth Day to focus on peace through music.
 The free concert, which was to be attended by 100,000 music fans and more than two billion people were estimated to tune in to it via television, radio and Internet, also aimed to bring awareness to China's national movement to protect the earth and promote "green" living.
 Rick Garson acted as the executive producer and promoter while Hamish Hamilton as the special director of the event.

 Major acts

 The supposed headline acts of the event included Jimmy Page, Aerosmith and Prince.
-Other notable acts expected to play the main stages include Beyoncé, Goo Goo Dolls, Alicia Keys, Maroon 5, Ne-Yo, Kanye West, Christina Aguilera, Backstreet Boys, The Black Eyed Peas, Kelly Clarkson, Green Day, Jay-Z, Jennifer Lopez, Katy Perry, Usher, Mariah Carey, Coldplay, Lady Gaga, Red Hot Chili Peppers, Taylor Swift, Wonder Girls, Gwen Stefani, Orianthi Panagaris and Justin Timberlake.
+Other notable acts expected to play the main stages include Beyoncé, Goo Goo Dolls, Alicia Keys, Maroon 5, Ne-Yo, Kanye West, Christina Aguilera, Backstreet Boys, The Black Eyed Peas, Kelly Clarkson, Green Day, Jay-Z, Jennifer Lopez, Katy Perry, Usher, Mariah Carey, Coldplay, Lady Gaga, Red Hot Chili Peppers, Taylor Swift, Wonder Girls, Gwen Stefani, Orianthi and Justin Timberlake.